 Anatomy of a medical robot

 Every robot — surgical, rehab, lab or delivery — is the same loop: sense, think, act, repeat.
-Here is how the hardware pieces assemble.
+Here's how the hardware pieces you've met assemble into one.

 In one line

-A robot senses its world, decides what to do, and acts on it — then repeats, many times a second.
-A surgical robot, a rehab exoskeleton and a dispensing arm are the same control loop.
+A robot is a machine that senses its world, decides what to do, and acts on it — then does it again, many times a second.
+Strip away the application and a surgical robot, a rehab exoskeleton and a pharmacy-dispensing arm are the same control loop.

 The pieces, assembled

-• Think — a controller runs the control loop: compare where the joint is to where it should be.
-The classic algorithm is PID.
+• Think — a controller (an MCU for joints, often a full computer for planning) runs the control loop: compare where the joint is to where it should be, compute the correction.
+The classic algorithm is PID — proportional-integral-derivative — which drives the error to zero smoothly.

-• Actactuators move the joints and the end-effector (scalpel, gripper, needle).
+• Actactuators (servos, steppers) move the joints and end-effector (scalpel, gripper, needle).

-• Feedback — the result is measured and fed back.
+• Feedback — the result is measured and fed back, closing the loop.
 Open-loop guesses; closed-loop corrects.
 Medicine demands closed-loop.

 Patterns in medical robotics

-• Teleoperation (surgical robots): the surgeon moves a console; the robot scales and de-shakes.
+• Teleoperation (e.g. laparoscopic surgical robots): the surgeon moves a console; the robot scales and de-shakes the motion.
 The human is in the loop.

-• Assistive control (rehab): the robot supplements the patient's own effort.
+• Shared / assistive control (rehab, exoskeletons): the robot supplements the patient's own effort, read from EMG or force sensors.

-• Autonomous tasks (lab automation, disinfection): no human in the loop, so sensing and safety limits carry the burden.
+• Autonomous tasks (lab automation, dispensing, disinfection robots): the loop runs without a human in it — so sensing and safety limits carry the whole burden.

-The closer to a patient, the more the non-negotiables dominate: redundant sensing, force and travel limits, watchdogs, e-stops.
-The engineering isn't making it move — it's making it fail safely.
-This meets the bounded-autonomy and human-in-the-loop ideas the Audit & Compliance lab teaches.
+The closer a robot gets to a patient, the more the non-negotiables dominate: redundant sensing, force and travel limits, watchdogs that halt on fault, and emergency stops.
+The interesting engineering isn't making it move — it's making it fail safely.
+This is also where hardware meets the governance ideas in the Audit & Compliance lab: bounded autonomy, human-in-the-loop, and an auditable trail of every action.

 References